 The tiny landlocked country of eSwatini in southern Africa encompasses breathtaking natural beauty and the Swazi people are both kind and welcoming.
 With a population of 1.1 million, eSwatini has the highest prevalence of HIV in the world.
 Over half the children of eSwatini are orphaned or vulnerable due to the AIDS epidemic.
 With high unemployment, extreme poverty and lack of nutrition and healthcare, the widows and orphans are the most at-risk.
 Food scarcity and lack of clean water are responsible for many preventable illnesses for these vulnerable populations.
-Through global health programming, Project Love One seeks to work with communities in eSwatini to develop sustainable solutions in the areas of clean water, nutrition, health and education while sharing the love and hope of Jesus Christ.
+Through global health programming and community development, Project Love One seeks to help those living in poverty to develop sustainable solutions.

 The orphaned and vulnerable children in rural eSwatini are the most at-risk for chronic malnutrition which leads to stunted growth, impaired mental development, weakened immune systems, and poor performance in school.
 Project Love One desires to partner with rural communities to encourage and assist in individual farming to increase variety in the diet.
 In addition, we would like to come alongside communities to implement a Care Point where vulnerable children can receive a daily meal.
 By addressing the nutritional needs, the health of communities can improve, thereby working to end the cycle of poverty.